scipy-conference/scipy_proceedings/papers/randy_paffenroth/00_paffenroth.rst

 In particular, herein we will discuss the use of Python at three different levels of Data Science education and research.
-First, one of the courses that is offered as part of our Data Science curriculum, and in which the author and others have leveraged Python, is DS501
+First, one of the courses that is offered as part of our Data Science curriculum, and in which the authors and others have leveraged Python, is DS501
 |--| "Introduction to Data Science".
 The idea of DS501 is to provide
 an introductory overview of the many fields that comprise Data Science and it is intended that DS501 be one of the first classes a new student takes when entering the program.
-Second, the author has also used Python to support MA542 |--| "Regression Analysis".
+Second, one of the authors has also used Python to support MA542 |--| "Regression Analysis".
 MA542 is a somewhat more advanced class that is a (core) elective in the Data Science program as well as being a class taken by many students who are seeking degrees in the Mathematical Sciences department.
-Finally, the author mentors a number of student's research projects both within the Data Science Program and the Mathematical Sciences Department.
+Finally, the authors mentor a number of student's research projects both within the Data Science Program, the Mathematical Sciences Department, and the Computer Science Department.
-These research projects all leverage Python, in various ways, and having access to a common code base allows the various student projects to build off of one another.
+Many of these research projects leverage Python, in various ways, and having access to a common code base allows the various student projects to build off of one another.